YoonjungChoi/CMPE255_TEAM10/README.md

 ![image](https://user-images.githubusercontent.com/20979517/164597834-91e22330-7d3c-49b1-87cc-af17eea57aba.png)
 If someone says that 'On plus side LOOK AT THE SKY LIST NIGHT IT WAS ABLAZE',  People can understand it does not mean 'disaster' but metaphorically somthing.
 However, It is not clear for machine.

 Thus, our TEAM10 will investigate what techniques are for NLP and explore them.
-Other Submission of Kaggle used similar preprocessing but used single model or even in case of ensemble with the same data set.
-However, we tried to find best combination of feature vector(one of CountVectorizer, Tf-idf, or Word2Vec) and made custom voting classifier combined each combination, e.g. SVM with CountVectorizer, Decision Tree with Tf-Idf, Logistic Regression with CountVectorizer.
+Other Submission of Kaggle used similar preprocessing but used single model or even in case of ensemble, it trained with the same data set. **However, we tried to find best combination of feature vector(one of CountVectorizer, Tf-idf, or Word2Vec) and made custom voting classifier combined each combination, e.g. SVM with CountVectorizer, Decision Tree with Tf-Idf, Logistic Regression with CountVectorizer.**

 **Source Dataset**